-Doctoral student Natalie Frandsen receives 2020 Joseph-Armand Bombardier Scholarship
+Doctoral student Steven Zhao receives 2020 Joseph-Armand Bombardier Scholarship

-Congratulations to Natalie Frandsen, a doctoral student in the Faculty of Education at Simon Fraser University!
+Congratulations to Steven Zhao, a doctoral student in the Faculty of Education at Simon Fraser University!

-Frandsen, a student in the Educational Technology & Learning Design (ETLD) PhD program, was recently announced as a 2020 recipient of the Joseph-Armand Bombardier scholarship, valued at $35,000 per year for three years.
+Zhao, a student in the Educational Theory and Practice: Philosophy of Education Stream PhD program, was recently announced as a 2020 recipient of the Joseph-Armand Bombardier scholarship, valued at $35,000 per year for three years.

 The Joseph-Armand Bombardier Scholarship, established by the Social Sciences and Humanities Research Council (SSHRC) federal agency, provides financial support to scholars, allowing them the opportunity to fully concentrate on their studies and further develop their research skills.

 Zhao’s research proposal Situating Radicalization as a Learned Outcome of Interpersonal Experience aims to philosophically elaborate upon the nature of the moral person within the context of education as well as the learning process intrinsic to its situations.

 “I'm exploring certain philosophical 'terrains' to see if it's possible to arrive at certain understandings of the meaning of morality and the lived situation of the person so as to reveal some potential connections between them," says Zhao.

 With this scholarship, Zhao hopes to conduct qualitative research on prison populations with histories of radicalization in local correctional institutions.

 “The specific connection to this scholarship is that through undertaking such explorations, I hope to illuminate certain insights on the educational processes of immoral beliefs and actions.
 Mainly, I seek to contribute to the current discourse on the transformative processes of violent ideological extremism as well as the pedagogical implications of its prevention through certain philosophical insights.”